NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 BIOGRAPHICAL / HISTORICAL NOTE

-Dr. Alex Stoesen received a Bachelor of Arts in History from the Citadel in 1954 and a Master of Arts from the University of Rochester in 1958.
-After earning his Doctorate in History from the University of North Carolina at Chapel Hill in 1965, he was employed as a professor of History at Guilford College from 1966 to 1999.
+Born in Austin, Texas, Alexander R. Stoesen (1932-2017) grew up in Pensacola, Florida, and received a Bachelor of Arts in History from the Citadel in 1954.
+After serving as a division ammunition officer at Fort Campbell, Kentucky, he earned a Master of Arts from the University of Rochester in 1958 and his Ph.D. in history from the University of North Carolina at Chapel Hill in 1965.
+He was employed as a professor of history at Guilford College from 1966 until his retirement in 1999.
 During the 1970s, he evaluated many academic works as a regular book reviewer for the Greensboro Daily News.
 He also authored several books, including Guilford College: On the Strength of 150 Years (1987) and Guilford County: A Brief History (1994).
 His extensive research on the O.R.D. was heavily used in “Army Town: Greensboro, 1943-1946,” an exhibit that detailed Greensboro’s contributions to the Allied war effort during World War II.
 In later years, Dr. Stoesen wrote numerous articles for the Encyclopedia of North Carolina.

 During its existence, as many as 40,000 soldiers were stationed at the Greensboro base.
 It consisted of 964 buildings that included five hundred barracks, fifty-five recreation rooms, fourteen mess halls, ten post exchanges (PXs), five chapels, four movie theaters, three libraries, two service clubs, and a hospital.
 The base printed its own newspaper, the BTC 10-Shun, which was renamed ORD News and then The Rotator.
 The base closed on September 15, 1946.